Defying fatwa, Iraqis flock to COVID cemetery to exhume dead, re-bury elsewhere

 “We must not dig up Muslim graves, this is clear among religious leaders, in their positions and in their books,” he said.

-Abu Haider, a practicing Shi’ite, said he had no choice but to defy the edict.
+Abu Haider, a practising Shi’ite, said he had no choice but to defy the edict.

 “We didn’t see our dead, the coronavirus victims, we were not allowed to be with them, they were buried quite randomly,” he told Reuters, after driving more than 300 km (186 miles) from Maysan province in eastern Iraq to move his nephew’s remains.